Jeadie/Jeadie.github.io/reading.md

  - The Bridge on the Drina by Ivo Andric
  - Of Mice and Men by John Steinbeck
  - Conspiracy by Ryan Holiday
+ - The Pale King by David Foster Wallace
+ - Permanent Record by Edward Snowden

 ### In 2019:
 - Meditations by Marcus Arelius